$7.0M Settlement for mother

 The mother’s settlement was paid by the hospital and the anesthesiologist.

-At one point or another, the details of this matter were heard in the following courts: Supreme Court, Surrogates Court, Family Court and the Appellate Division.
+At one point or another, this matter were heard in the following courts: Supreme Court, Surrogates Court, Family Court and the Appellate Division.

-Other matters of brain injuries that this office has handled are here:
+Other brain injury cases that this office has handled are here: